georgehg/ifood-fullstack-test/api-gateway/README.md

 This is a thin API Gateway developed in [NodeJS](https://nodejs.org/en).
 It uses [express](http://expressjs.com/) framework to exposes API routes to frontend and uses [request](https://www.npmjs.com/package/request) NodeJS too to make HTTP calls and consume the RESTfull services provided by Spring microservices.

-This application consolidates the microservices funcionalities, providing one API endpoint for frontend and implementing an orders search processor.
+This application consolidates the microservices functionalities, providing one API endpoint for frontend and implementing an orders search processor.

 ## Installation